Random ramblings about Mac, Python, TeX, programming, and more | | | |

 Coding fonts

-October 11, 2012 | tools, fonts, programming
+October 11, 2012 | fonts, tools, programming

 I consider myself a programmer, and to perform this task I rely on a set of tools.
 I need a text editor, compilers and/or run-times, build-systems, code repositories, documentation, and sometimes even an IDE.
 Since the late 80s my text editor of choice has been Emacs (and Aquamacs on OS X), but I am also comfortable with vi (including Vim) and ed.
 Currently, I am investigating time in newer text editors, like Sublime Text (writing editor plugins in Python should be fun) and Chocolat, but we are not close friends yet (but I will spend more time with subl to see how our relationship evolves).
 More on these tools later.